jpenna/course-v3/notes/models.md

 ### Training

+The model is just a set of coefficients that works for the data set.

+> `resnet34` is just a function.
+It does not store anything, it is just a function.

 ```py
 learn = cnn_learner(data, models.resnet34, metrics=error_rate)
 learn.fit_one_cycle(4) # Will go through the data set 4x (take care with overfitting)